Barb-Furquim/C/README.md

-**CS50: Introduction to Computer Science**

-Repository to share my studies in C language from CS50: Introduction to Computer Science, Harvard University course in Brazil.
+**CS50: Introduction to Computer Science, Harvard University course in Brazil**

-This is just a study.
+Repository to share my studies in C language, this is just a study.